drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/03-building-the-blog/02-customising-layouts-and-styles.md

 ## Walkthrough

-A concrete, end-to-end override: change the site title's link colour and add a `<meta name="theme-color">` tag for mobile browser chrome.
+A concrete, end-to-end override: change the site title's link color and add a `<meta name="theme-color">` tag for mobile browser chrome.

 First, the Sass override.
 Create `assets/css/main.scss` in your repo: